 - How far the offense was from the school or school property itself

-Allan Marain and Norman Epting, Jr. are New Jersey marijuana lawyers.
-They have been successfully representing clients in school zone cases since the law was first enacted in 1987.
+Allan Marain is a New Jersey marijuana lawyer.
+He has been successfully representing clients in school zone cases since the law was first enacted in 1987.
 Exposure upon conviction is incredibly severe.
-Their assistance can make all the difference in the world.
-You owe it to yourself to discuss your situation with them when facing charges such as these.
-They are available to discuss your situation in a no-charge no-obligation office conference.
-Call them!
+His assistance can make all the difference in the world.
+You owe it to yourself to discuss your situation with him when facing charges such as these.
+He is available to discuss your situation in a no-charge no-obligation office conference.
+Call him!

 Allan Marain |